GaengSu/TrashDetector/README.md

 - automatic trash separator using yolo

 ## Development Intention
+- Before explaining, this is my Capstone Design Results.
 - Garbage is being dumped indiscriminately(thoughtless) on the campus.
 - If it is thrown away without recycling, it will take a lot of time and manpower to classify it, so recycling is not possible now.
 - So we developed the Trash Detector that encourages students to throw garbage into trash cans.